by Anita Mambo Cohn, LCSW

 You want to slow down, focus on taking care of yourself, spend more time doing what you love, but you also long to grow and follow your dreams.
 Many of us get stuck in what we believe to be opposing forces that we become confused and feel compelled to choose.

-Contrary to what you may be thinking, my dear, there is no need to sacrifice one for the other!
+Contrary to what you may be thinking, there is no need to sacrifice one for the other!
 It’s quite possible to do both!
 Here are 7 Ways to Slow Down and Ramp Up at the Same Time!

 Ask yourself what things are taking up too much space in your life.
 Which are superfluous or don’t serve you.
 How you can let go of them.
 If it’s a matter of time management, pick 1-2 two tasks to start with first and don’t start any other tasks until you complete them.